haydenji0731/transigner/README.md

-# TranSigner: long-read assigner to assembled transcripts
+# TranSigner: assigning long RNA-seq reads to assembled transcripts

 TranSigner is a Python program that assigns long ONT reads to the assembled transcripts.
 This tool takes in a set of reads, and the assembled transcriptome.
 The transcriptome must be available in both Fasta and GTF/GFF formats.
 If you only have it in a GTF/GFF format, you'll need to run [GffRead](https://github.com/gpertea/gffread) as follows: